Wílmer Cabrera

-Wílmer Cabrera Linares (born September 15, 1967) is a Colombian former football defender and current head coach of Rio Grande Valley FC Toros in the USL Championship.
+Wílmer Cabrera Linares (born September 15, 1967) is a Colombian former football defender who was most recently the head coach of El Paso Locomotive in the USL Championship.
 He previously coached for Chivas USA and Houston Dynamo, as well as the United States men's national under-17 soccer team.
 During his playing career, Cabrera played as a right back for clubs in the Colombian league and the Colombia national team, representing the country at the 1998 FIFA World Cup.

-Career
+Club career

 Cabrera, born in Cartagena, Colombia, and raised in Bogotá, made his professional debut at the age of 17 for Santa Fe.
 His 18-year playing career included stints at América de Cali (reaching the 1996 Copa Libertadores Final), Millonarios, Chicó, Independiente of Argentina, Herediano of Costa Rica and the Long Island Rough Riders of the United States.

 International career

 Cabrera was capped 48 times and scored 3 international goals for Colombia between 1989 and 1998.
 He was an unused substitute during the 1990 FIFA World Cup but played in all of the country's three matches in the 1998 FIFA World Cup.
 He also played in four Copa América competitions in 1989, 1991, 1995 and 1997.